Construction and demolition waste

 Reusing or recycling C&D material has significant environmental benefits and adds economic profit.

 - Supports Minnesota’s waste management goal

 It's important to properly manage hazardous wastes generated at construction and demolition sites.

 - Lead paint disposal

-- Guidance on the Removal, Transport and Disposal of Category I Asbestos-containing Materials, such as Floor Coverings and Asphalt Roofing Materials
+- Guidance on asbestos-containing Materials, such as Floor Coverings and Asphalt Roofing Materials

-- Guidance for the Removal, Transport and Disposal of Category II Asbestos-containing Materials, such as Transite Shingles and Siding
+- Guidance on asbestos-containing Materials, such as Transite Shingles and Siding

 - Pre-Demolition Environmental Checklist and Guide

 - Notification of Intent to perform a demolition